New Release: Heart Art by Susan Klein and Cynthia Schaffner, Artist Beatriz Milhazes

 From these childhood moments among Peru’s verdant mountains to establishing her acclaimed textile business in California, Jordan’s journey with alpacas weaves a story as rich and textured as the fabrics she creates.
 Loving Alpaca, with a preface by the acclaimed interior designer Holly Hunt, chronicles a life lived between worlds— from Peru to Chile, India to the Philippines—as Jordan draws upon her multicultural experiences to build a business that honors tradition while embracing innovation.
 With unwavering dedication, she works alongside Peruvian herdsmen and women weavers, preserving ancient crafts while introducing their exceptional artistry to global markets.
 More than a memoir, this impressionistic portrait reveals how alpaca fiber became the thread connecting Jordan’s past to her present, her heritage to her home.
 Through her story, we discover the profound relationship between craft and identity, sustainability and beauty, nature and creative expression.
 Journey with Jordan as she transforms her love for these remarkable animals into a mission that celebrates cultural heritage, champions ethical practices, and creates spaces of harmony and beauty wherever her path leads.

-By Sandra Valesco Jordan
+By Sandra Velasco Jordan

 10” X 12.75”, 254mm X 320mm